nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/vftc6m70a0w/index.md

 source: youtube

 ---
 {{< youtube vftc6m70a0w >}}

-# 7 Virtues of agile.
-Chastity

  🚀 Unlock the Secrets of Agile Success with "The Seven Virtues of Agility: Embracing Chastity in Business"!

 🌟 Are you ready to revolutionize your approach to Agile?
 Dive into our latest video where we unravel the seldom-discussed virtue of Chastity in the Agile framework.
 Discover why slowing down and thoughtful planning are crucial for real Agile success.